garethahealy/quiver-amq-blog/README.md

             | oc create -f -

 ## Food for thought
-Hopefully, the demo has shown how easy it is to use Quiver to interact with the AMQ Broker and AMQ Interconnect on OCP.
+Hopefully, the demo has shown how easy it is to use Quiver to interact with AMQ Broker and AMQ Interconnect on OCP.

-It should of also raised questions around how Quiver could be integrated into your own systems.
+It should have also raised questions around how Quiver could be integrated into your own systems.
 For example:
 - Could Quiver be part of your mvn integration tests?
 - Could Quiver be added as a stage within your CI/CD pipeline for smoke testing?
 - Could the results of the smoke test pass/fail the deployment?
 - Could Quiver be used as part of a heart-beat monitoring system to validate that the broker is alive?

-These are several scenarios which I see Quiver being highly useful and hopefully you've also thought of others.
+These are several scenarios for which I see Quiver being highly useful and hopefully you've also thought of others.

 ## <a name="DISCLAIMER"></a>DISCLAIMER
 [1] Although Quiver is developed by Red Hat employees; it is not supported under a Red Hat subscription and is strictly an upstream project.